Wester Pennsylvania Undergraduate Psychology Conference

 CALL FOR PAPERS AND SUBMISSION INFORMATION

-Students can submit their abstracts on-line using the on-line Submission form link.
-Each presentation should be submitted only once by the first author.
-Additional authors will need to register for the conference using the Attendee form link.
-Presenters (oral and poster) should prepare an APA style abstract that is no more than 800 characters (approximately 150 words) on their word processor, proof and spell check, and then copy it into the Submission form.
-First authors who complete the Submission form are also automatically registered for the conference, all additional authors will need to complete the Registration form in order to attend the conference.
-The submission deadline has been extended to 5pm Friday, April 13th.
+Students submited their abstracts on-line using the on-line Submission form link.
+Each presentation was submitted only once by the first author.
+Additional authors will needed to register for the conference using the Attendee form link.
+Presenters (oral and poster) prepared an APA style abstract of no more than 800 characters (approximately 150 words) on their word processor, proof and spell check, and then copied it into the Submission form.
+First authors who complete the Submission form were automatically registered for the conference, all additional authors needed to complete the Registration form in order to attend the conference.
+The submission deadline was extended to 5pm Friday, April 13th, 2012.

 Call for Paper